-Dr. El Asmar is a faculty member at Arizona State University (ASU)’s School of Sustainable Engineering and the Built Environment, and a Senior Sustainability Scientist with the Global Institute of Sustainability.
-His nontraditional background in civil and environmental engineering, mechanical engineering, construction, economics, and business, provides him with an understanding of a variety of facets imperative to advancing today’s engineering and construction industry.
+Professor El Asmar is a faculty member at Arizona State University (ASU)’s School of Sustainable Engineering and the Built Environment, and a Senior Global Futures Scientist with the Global Institute of Sustainability.
+His nontraditional background in civil and environmental engineering, mechanical engineering, construction and project management, economics, and business, provides him with an understanding of a variety of facets imperative to advancing today’s engineering industry.

-Dr. El Asmar has developed and taught various courses, and currently teaches strength of materials, sustainable construction, research methods, and innovative project delivery.
+Dr. El Asmar has developed and taught various courses both at the university level and to professionals.
 He also is an ASCE ExCEEd Teaching Fellow and the Co-Director of Sustainable Construction with the U.S. Environmental Protection Agency (EPA) National Center of Excellence on SMART Innovations.

 Associate Professor, Del E. Webb School of Construction, School of Sustainable Engineering & the Built Environment